European Cultural Heritage Online

 AAS Obituary Index

 Links to all obituaries published in the Bulletin of the American Astronomical Society.
-The obituaries are in ADS and are free.
+Produced by the Historical Astronomy Divsion, the obituaries are now published online, and all are freely available on the AAS website.

 The MacTutor History of Mathematics archive Extensive biographies and essays on historical topics.
 The definition of mathematicians is sufficiently elastic to include Edwin Hubble, and the topics include mathematical astronomy.